 —Norman Daly, from Interview with Thomas Leavitt

-The following were created as elements of the aural backdrop of the installations of Llhuros.
-The recordings were unearthed and restored but have not yet been cataloged or properly described.
-We include them for those who are curious.
+The following ‘field recordings’ were created as elements of the aural backdrop of the installations of Llhuros.
+The recordings, made over 40 years ago on reel-to-reel tape, were unearthed and digitized.
+The recordings have not yet been cataloged or described in detail.
+We include them for those who are curious now!